Biography

 Sonny has performed poetry at GBH’s Outspoken Saturdays series and at the Isabella Stewart Gardner Museum.
 His poster designs and visual identity work for the MIT Department of Urban Studies and Planning were exhibited in a solo show at the MIT Rotch Library in the summer of 2018.
 In 2021, he redesigned the logo for the MIT Edgerton Center, which has since appeared on the Nasdaq MarketSite billboard in Times Square.

+Sonny’s mirror-touch synesthesia deepens in the presence of live music.
 Recently, Sonny began collaborating with musicians on live mural performances for a project called “What if you could see music?”
 He launched this project with the Arpeggione Ensemble in April 2026 when he joined them on stage and improvised large-scale abstract murals in response to the music.
 The result is a visual translation of sound: each mark, color, and gesture shaped by what he hears and feels in the room.